arkhitektor/sumologic-documentation/docs/send-data/installed-collectors/windows.md

 After installing Collectors, you can configure Sources directly in Sumo Logic or by providing the [Source settings in a JSON file](/docs/send-data/use-json-configure-sources).
 If you're using a UTF-8 encoded JSON file, you must provide the file before starting the Collector.
 The JSON file needs to be UTF-8 encoded.

-If necessary, you can use the binary package to install a Collector on MacOS.
+If necessary, you can use the binary package to install a Collector on Windows.
 See this [Collector FAQ](/docs/send-data/collector-faq) topic for details.

 ### Install using the UI installer